TLS Courses

 MLS 572 Victimology and Restorative Justice - 3 Hours

 This course covers the relationship between victims and their offenders, interaction between victims and the criminal justice system, the impact of crime on victims' families and the reintroduction of offenders to society.
-The course will focus on the Christian view of reconciliation and the reintroduction Delivery mode: Traditional graduate, online, and accelerated.
+The course focuses on the Christian view of reconciliation.
+Delivery mode: Traditional graduate, online, and accelerated.

 MLS 575 Law and Theory of Corrections - 3 Hours